 - Next, you will need to prove that the negligent party breached his or her duty of care.
 For example, if the other driver in your car accident sped through a stop sign when you had the right-of-way, you can prove this breach.

 - After proving the breach, you will have to prove that the breach led to your injuries.
 For example, if the other driver sped through the stop sign and crashed into your car and your medical records prove that you suffered brain injuries in the accident, you can prove this causation.

 Call Us Today

 Are you suffering from a brain injury in Dayton due to someone else’s negligence?
 Elk & Elk can help.
-Contact us today to schedule your free consultation with one of our brain injury attorneys.
+Call (937) 401-2114 or email us today to schedule your free consultation with one of our brain injury attorneys.